 - 1. The green power/status LED and the yellow network LED comes on immediately. - 2.
 After about 23 seconds with a static IP address (or 27 seconds if the board is set to use DHCP), the green LED will blink twice to indicate that the board is fully booted.
+The speaker will beep at this time if the Beep on Init option is enabled on the Device Configuration Page (see Section 2.3.5, "Configure the Device").

-Note If the board is set to use DHCP and there is not a DHCP server available on the network, it will try five times with a three second delay between tries and eventually fall back to the programmed static IP address (by default 10.10.10.10).
+Note If the board is set to use DHCP and there is not a DHCP server available on the network, it will try 12 times with a three second delay between tries and eventually fall back to the programmed static IP address (by default 10.10.10.10).
 This process will take approximately 80 seconds.